MaqaKh/LibraryApp/README.md

 Library App is simple project to search student and books by their credentials.
 Running LibraryApp
 To use this App, download it to your local machine and use NetBeans.
-Go to File-> Open Project-> /path to your project/ Import the sql file to your local database.
+Go to File-> Open Project-> /path to your project/.
+Import the "library.sql" file to your local database.
 To import use "command line" or any other software.
-In our case we used "phpmyadmin"
+In our case we used "phpmyadmin".
 Then change the line in DB class that is used to connect to database.
 Write your own "username" , "password", “databasename”
 ```
 conn = DriverManager.getConnection("jdbc:mysql://localhost:3306/”databasename”?useEncoding=true&characterEncoding=UTF-8", "username", "password");